Fearless Girl: History

 A petition on Change.org asking for the statue to be made permanent gathered 2,500 signatures in its first 48 hours.
 Efforts to make the statue permanent continued after the statue was granted a one-year permit.
 In April 2018, after Fearless Girl had been in place for thirteen months, New York City Mayor Bill de Blasio announced that both Charging Bull and Fearless Girl would be moved to a location facing the New York Stock Exchange.
 The move would occur before the end of 2018.

 The statue was removed from its original location at Bowling Green on November 28, 2018.
 On the spot where the statue stood was placed a marker which read, "Fearless Girl is on the move to the New York Stock Exchange.
 Until she's there, stand for her."
 The plaque has footprints where people can stand.
 The statue was unveiled on December 10 at its new site facing the New York Stock Exchange Building.

+Before 2025, thanks to Fearless Girl, State Street Global Advisors were known as a symbol of gender diversity in the workplace, and required at least 30% of company boards to be females or those companies would not be featured in SSGA's index.
+Furthermore, SSGA required companies featured in their index to disclose the gender, racial and ethnic composition of their boards, and to state their goals for diversity, equity and inclusion as part of overall business strategy.
+As of April 2025, these requirements had been dropped by SSGA without any announcement.
+Reuters explicitly tied this to political pressure to slow the pace of adding board members that are not white men.
+Artnet News wrote that this action would increase the uncertainty of the statue's future.